draklorx/dnd_spell_chatbot/README.md

 - Train and save a model if no pre-trained model exists
 - Load the existing model for subsequent runs

-You can then begin conversing with the tavern keeper.
+You can then begin asking about D&D spells.
 Try phrases like:

-- "Hello there"
+- "Tell me about Fireball"
+- "How does Magic Missile work?"
-- "What do you have to drink?"
+- "What level is Cure Wounds?"
-- "Any interesting rumors?"
-- "Goodbye"
+- "What's the casting time for Wish?"

 ### Special Commands

 - Type `/retrain` to retrain the model with the current training data
+- Type `/quit` to exit the application

 ## Training Data

-The bot is trained on fantasy tavern scenarios defined in [src/dnd_spell_chatbot/data/intents.json](src/dnd_spell_chatbot/data/intents.json), including:
+The bot is trained on D&D spell-focused conversation patterns defined in [`src/dnd_spell_chatbot/data/intents.json`](src/dnd_spell_chatbot/data/intents.json), including:

-- **Greetings**: Welcome messages from the tavern keeper
-- **Drink Orders**: Information about available beverages
-- **Food Requests**: Tavern meal offerings
-- **Gossip**: Fantasy world rumors and stories
-- **Farewells**: Polite goodbye messages
+- **Spell Information**: A complete rundown of the spell
+- **Specific Spell Details**: Answering specific questions about the spell like casting time, range, or level

+The spell information is retrieved from [`src/dnd_spell_chatbot/data/spells.json`](src/dnd_spell_chatbot/data/spells.json) which contains a comprehensive database of D&D spells.
+This data was sourced from [`dmcb / srd-5.2-spells.json`](https://gist.github.com/dmcb/4b67869f962e3adaa3d0f7e5ca8f4912)

 ## Model Architecture

-The chatbot uses a neural network implemented in [`ChatbotModel`](src/dnd_spell_chatbot/chatbot_model.py) with:
+The chatbot uses a neural network implemented in [`ChatbotModel`](src/chatbot_core/chatbot_model.py) with:

 - Input layer for bag-of-words representation
-- Two hidden layers (128 and 64 neurons) with ReLU activation and dropout
+- Hidden layers with ReLU activation and dropout for regularization
 - Output layer for intent classification
-- Trained weights automatically saved to `artifacts/chatbot_model.pth`
+- Trained weights automatically saved to [`src/dnd_spell_chatbot/artifacts/chatbot_model.pth`](src/dnd_spell_chatbot/artifacts/chatbot_model.pth)

 ## Confidence Threshold

-The chatbot uses a confidence threshold of 0.9.
-Messages with lower confidence are logged to `logs/exceptions.log` and receive a generic "I'm not sure what you mean" response.
+The chatbot uses a confidence threshold of 0.7.
+Messages with lower confidence are logged to `logs/exceptions.log` and receive a clarification response.

 ## License

 This project is open source.
-Please check the license file for more details.
+Please check the [`LICENSE.md`](LICENSE.md) file for more details.

-## Troubleshooting

-- **Import Errors**: Ensure all dependencies are installed correctly
-- **Model Loading Issues**: Delete the `artifacts/` directory to force model retraining
-- **NLTK Errors**: The application automatically downloads required NLTK data

-For additional training data, check `logs/exceptions.log` for messages that the bot couldn't understand with high confidence.
+## Issues / Future Development

+Find out what's next on the [`github issues board`](https://github.com/draklorx/dnd_spell_chatbot/issues).